AxelF23/NMT-models-comparison/README.md

 ## Conclusion

-Under the conditions of this experiment, the results show a clear difference between the evaluated architectures:
+Under the selected experimental configurations, the results show a clear difference in validation BLEU:

 **LSTM → LSTM + Luong Attention → Transformer**

-with final validation BLEU scores of:

 **7.97 → 8.67 → 16.18**

-The Transformer produced the strongest translation quality, while the addition of Luong Attention improved the recurrent baseline.
+The Transformer achieved the highest score, while Luong Attention improved the recurrent baseline.
+Since the models were not controlled for equal parameter count or computational complexity, the results demonstrate the performance of these particular implementations rather than proving that one architecture is universally superior.